OldTownIT/demo-cbx-app/README.md

 | npm run lint:fix | Fix the eslint errors               |
 | npm run format   | Runs prettier for all files         |
 | npm run test     | Run tests                           |

+Note that `npm run build` and `npm run deploy` do fundamentally the same thing.
+They just build and put the "prod" vesion of the app in a different folder.
+So there is no actual deploy happening out of the box (these scripts don't deliver the built app to another place).

 ### SERVER CONFIGURATION